pawelwuuu/permutations/README.md

 # Permutations document generator
-This project is Linux based tool that gives oportunity to generate pdf document with various permutations as data.
+This project is Linux based tool that gives opportunity to generate pdf document with various permutations as data.
 It consists of bash scripts which loads all of configuration parameters, also validates them and pass to the c files, where various permutations are given as output.
-C files also computes statistcs for certain permutation.
+C files also computes statistics for certain permutation.

 ```mermaid
 sequenceDiagram